ivenpoon/match3/README.md

 # Match3 Game

-A fun and interactive card matching game built with Vue 3 and Vite.
-Match pairs of cards from the main board while managing two side decks in this engaging memory challenge!
+A fun and interactive card matching game built with Vue 3 and Vite all through vibe coding using Cursor.
+Match 3 of the same cards to clear the board!

 ![Gameplay Demo](src/assets/gameplay.gif)

 ## Game Rules

 1. Cards are randomly distributed on the main board and in two side decks
-2. Click cards to reveal their emoji symbols
+2. Select them onto the rack
-3. Match pairs of identical cards to clear them
+3. Match 3 identical cards to clear them
 4. Use the side decks strategically to complete matches
-5. Clear all cards to win the game!
+5. Clear all cards and win the game!

 ## Project Setup